Landau polaritons in highly non-parabolic 2D gases in the ultra-strong coupling regime: II. Non-parabolic quantum wells

 The matter part of our coupled system, the inter-Landau level transition, is tunable in energy by an external static magnetic field as the cyclotron resonance scales as $\omega_{cyc} = eB/m^*$.
 The cyclotron resonance is directly accessible in transmission THz time domain spectroscopy (as shown in Fig. \ref{fig:1} (c), (d)), and the effective mass of the carriers can be deduced by a linear fit to the measured resonance.
 In contrast to a standard and well known AlGaAs/GaAs QW, the s-Ge QW and InSb QWs exhibit additional and more complex properties, appealing to conduct ultra-strong coupling experiments, which we compare then to the standard AlGaAs/GaAs QW.
-The s-Ge and InSb QWs are showing e.g. heavy non-parabolicity, strain and spin-orbit interaction \cite{Myronov2014,Failla2015,Failla2016,Lehner2018,Khodaparast2004}, with a heavier and lighter cyclotron effective mass than the standard AlGaAs/GaAs QW ($m^*_{GaAs} = 0.071\,m_e$), respectively.\\ The s-Ge QW has a thickness $L = 20$\,nm, heavy-hole (HH) density $1.3\times10^{12}$\,cm$^{-2}$, effective mass $m^*_{HH} = 0.118\,m_e$, $g$-factor $5.0$, and mobility $1.5\times10^6$\,cm$^2$V$^{-1}$s$^{-1}$ \cite{Failla2016}.
+The s-Ge and InSb QWs are showing e.g. heavy non-parabolicity, strain and spin-orbit interaction \cite{Myronov2014,Failla2015,Failla2016,Lehner2018,Khodaparast2004}, with a heavier and lighter cyclotron effective mass than the standard AlGaAs/GaAs quantum wells, for which the cyclotron mass, due to the electron confinement, is found to be $m^*_{GaAs} = 0.071\,m_e$ ~\cite{Maissen2014}.\\ The s-Ge QW has a thickness $L = 20$\,nm, heavy-hole (HH) density $1.3\times10^{12}$\,cm$^{-2}$, effective mass $m^*_{HH} = 0.118\,m_e$, $g$-factor $5.0$, and mobility $1.5\times10^6$\,cm$^2$V$^{-1}$s$^{-1}$ \cite{Failla2016}.
 In this system the 1.3\,\% biaxial compressive strain, provided by the $\text{Si}_{0.3}\text{Ge}_{0.7}$ barriers, lifts the degeneracy of the heavy-hole and light-hole band at the $\Gamma$-point.
 The band structure of this structure was calculated using the $6\times6$ $k \cdot p$ method following Ref.\ \cite{Sun2007}, including the heavy-hole, light-hole and split-off bands, and a wavevector $k_z = \pi/L$ to include the influence of quantum confinement.
 As shown in Fig. \ref{fig:1}(a), the heavy-hole band is strongly non-parabolic due to the applied strain.
 The effective mass at the $\Gamma$-point is $m^*_{HH} = 0.0675\,m_e$, as obtained from a parabolic fit at low wavevectors (green line).
 The gray shaded area indicates the range of the oscillatory chemical potential $\mu_F$, which lies clearly in the region that is no longer within the parabolic approximation.
 Note that within this range the in-plane dispersion remains essentially isotropic.

 The InSb QWs have a strongly non-parabolic conduction band with a very small bandgap ($\approx 180\,$meV \cite{Adachi1989}), featuring a very light effective mass electron which we determined by cyclotron resonance measurements to be $m^*_e = 0.0248\,m_e$ for a double side doped (DSD) quantum well and $m^*_e = 0.0243\,m_e$ for a single side doped (SSD) QW.
 The effective mass of the InSb DSD QW at the $\Gamma$-point is $m^*_e = 0.020\,m_e$, as obtained from a parabolic fit at low wavevectors (Fig. \ref{fig:1} (b) green line).
 The DSD QW has a thickness of $L = 23$\,nm, an electron density of $4.9\times10^{11}$\,cm$^{-2}$ with a mobility of $3.49\times10^5$\,cm$^2$V$^{-1}$s$^{-1}$, and the SSD QW has a thickness of $L = 21$\,nm, an electron density of $3.65\times10^{11}$\,cm$^{-2}$ with a mobility of $2.03\times10^5$\,cm$^2$V$^{-1}$s$^{-1}$.
 Details on the growth of such QWs are published in Ref. \cite{Lehner2018}.